-you have reason to believe you are pregnant or you cannot rule out that you are not pregnant.

-you are running a temperature (confirmed by a reading) and are feeling unwell.

-you are taking blood thinning drugs (Apixaban, Rivaroxiban, Aspirin, Warfarin, Heparin, Clopidogrel,) OR you have an intolerance to iodine dye/contrast or are shellfish intolerant.

-You have taken a sedative before coming for the procedure such as Diazepam.
+- -you have reason to believe you are pregnant or you cannot rule out that you are not pregnant. - -you are running a temperature (confirmed by a reading) and are feeling unwell. - -you are diabetic, have a history of glaucoma, or a history of autoimmune disease or immunosuppression. - -you are taking blood thinning drugs (such as Apixaban, Rivaroxiban, Aspirin, Warfarin, Heparin, Clopidogrel,) OR immunosuppressive drugs (eg anti-TNF, anti-retroviral therapy, methotrexate), OR you have an intolerance to iodine dye/contrast or are shellfish intolerant. - -you have taken a sedative before coming for the procedure such as Diazepam.